danbev/learning-rust/README.md

 let s2 = s1;
 ```
 So both s1 and s2 are stack allocated String objects that point to the same
 data.
-When this is done s1 will become null or something equivalent and no
+When this is done s1 will become "null" or something equivalent and no
 longer valid to be referenced leading to a compile time error.

 To create a copy you can use `clone`, but note that this will create a copy
 of the data on the heap and the two String instances will point to different
 places on the heap.